AfricArxiv/AfricArXiv-overview/PKP-OPS.md

 The [PKP Web Application Library](https://github.com/pkp/pkp-lib) (PKP-WAL on GitHub) contains all code and descriptions fro OMS, OJS and OPS a.o.
 We collect any challenges and suggestions for changes with the software [here as Issues](https://github.com/AfricArxiv/preprint-repository/issues) first try and solve within the AfricArXiv community before approaching PKP.

+---
+OPS, empty and unpacked onto a server, is a little under 200MB.
+The database is relatively small (even with thousands of submissions it should be well under a gigabyte).
+You'd need to estimate the file storage area for yourself -- this will depend on what format of submissions authors are uploading (e.g. PDF vs. DOCX vs. LaTeX), how big any associated datasets or images are, etc. OPS will maintain a complete copy of these for each version of the submission, so if an author revises a submission after it's been published, creating a new version will double the space it requires.

+All in all, the file storage area is the element that will grow most considerably; the rest can be subsumed into a bit of slush factor.

+Moving the software from one server to another involves moving 3 things:

+The installation directory (the source code, configuration file, etc) The database (referred to in the configuration file) The file storage area (referred to in the configuration file) All of these can be moved as a normal server administration type of task, as long as the configuration file continues to tie all 3 together.

+---

 ## Translations
 #### Submissions